Yandex Cloud

 4. The coordinator collects task results from workers, generates the final result, and sends it to the client, which outputs the query result to the user.

 Workers interact with each other and the coordinator via the REST API.
-Additionally, workers can exchange intermediate results through Exchange Manager, which servers as a temporary data storage.
+Additionally, workers can exchange intermediate data through Exchange Manager, which servers as a temporary data storage.
 This way, if a worker fails, its active process may be completed on a different worker using the intermediate data from Exchange Manager.

 Was the article helpful?